MobileFirstLLC/social-media-hacker-list/README.md

 ##### Contributing

 If you would like to contribute or add your own app, edit this readme and submit a PR.
+Only include apps and projects not made by the owner of said platform.

 ##### Table of contents